-- 1. Verity Voting 2.6 does not support cumulative voting. - 2.
-The configuration of the system complying with the Pennsylvania Election Code requirements will require the use of appropriate selections of configurable parameters. - 3.
+- 1. Verity Voting 2.7 does not support cumulative voting. - 2.
+Configuration of the system to comply with the Pennsylvania Election Code requirements will require the use of appropriate selections for configurable system parameters. - 3.
 Observations/Findings identified during the Accessibility Examination identified in Attachment B. - 4.
-The ADA-compliant, ballot marking devices Verity Touch Writer and Verity Touch Writer Duo presented as part of the Verity Voting 2.6 system, could be effectively used by all voters.
+The ADA compliant ballot marking device Verity Touch Writer, Verity Touch Writer Duo and Verity Touch Writer Duo standalone presented as part of the Verity Voting 2.7 system, could be effectively used by all voters.
 This allows jurisdictions to expand the use of these devices for a larger universe of voters and not restrict their use to voters using assistive devices.